 The CARES Act includes several provisions designed to encourage eligible employers to keep employees on payroll.

-The Payroll Protection Program (PPP) is available to employers with 500 or fewer employees (or the workforce size designated for a particular industry) — including sole proprietors, independent contractors and self-employed individuals.
+The Paycheck Protection Program (PPP) is available to employers with 500 or fewer employees (or the workforce size designated for a particular industry) — including sole proprietors, independent contractors and self-employed individuals.
 Employers in the hotel and restaurant industry are eligible if they have 500 or fewer employees in a particular location, and a special rule applies to franchises.

 The loans (with interest limited to 4%) are available for costs incurred between Feb.
 15 and June 30.
 A portion of the loan will be forgiven if it is used to pay any of the following: